giampaolo/psutil/docs/api.rst

   .. method:: ppid()

     The process parent PID.
 On Windows the return value is cached after the first call.
-On POSIX it is not cached because the ppid may change if the process becomes a :term:`zombie process`.
+On POSIX it is not cached because it may change if the process becomes a :term:`zombie <zombie process>`.
 See also :meth:`parent` and :meth:`parents` methods.

   .. method:: name()